bitcraze/crazyflie2-windows-uap-client/README.md

 The option can be found in the settings.

 On Windows the Crazyflie should be paired to Windows to be able to connect to it.
-For that you need to build and flash a special version of the Crazyflie 2 NRF firmware from the [nrf_pairing](https://github.com/theseankelly/crazyflie2-nrf-firmware/tree/nrf_pairing) branch.
+For that you need to build and flash the latest development version of the [Crazyflie 2 NRF firmware](https://github.com/bitcraze/crazyflie2-nrf-firmware) master branch.